educloudalliance/eca-docs/index.rst

 Stories
 =======

-A story from the actors point of view explains how the standard is affecting the life of the actor, what benefits there are, and how the standard is affecting the user interface and user experience.
+A story shows a snapshot of user’s life with the system.
+It gives insight into what kind of people will use the system e.g. what kind of teacher, student or other person from the school world.
+And why they are using it.
+The key is to know your users!

+The story tells the user’s problem or the goal, which the user wants to achieve.
+From the story, reader gets an idea of how the system can help the user and what kind of features there are.
+But it does not specifically tell what technology is used.

+The story takes place in the right context i.e. for example in an environment such as school class, home office, or the bus, and describes the tools and capabilities e.g. tablet, mobile phone, limited network access.
+If relevant to the system, story may also tell about social context i.e. situations and communication of people with each other, or with some other systems.

+The context of use, characteristics of the user and the goals help to identify design requirements for the service.
+From the story you can see, what other services you may need in order to fulfill user’s needs properly.

+Stories do not tell you what kind of user interface you should build, or what kind of technical solutions should be used, as it leaves them open.
+Only interest is on whether the story is met with the final product or not, regardless of means.

-For the actor the whole system should look and feel coherent and there should not be inconsistencies or places where the actor does not know where in the overall system she currently is.
+For the user the whole system should look and feel coherent and there should not be inconsistencies or places where the actor does not know where in the overall system she currently is.

-Stories define the goals of other technical choices and specifications.
-It can be defined that some use case can be implemented any way possible, as long as it fulfills the story.
+Following stories are identified to be the core stories of ECA’s standard.

 :doc:`Single Sign-on <story/sso>`
   Authentication and identification of the user should happen only once when she